Do you want to visit the Lake Geneva Ice Castle this winter? It’s one of the best things to do in Wisconsin this winter!

-The days that we visited were below zero, it was super super cold, and uncomfortable.
-Make sure to check the weather 24+ hours before so if needed you can change your ticket for free if needed OR make sure to dress for the weather.
+The days that we visited were below zero.
+It was super super cold, and uncomfortable.
+Make sure to check the weather 24+ hours before, so if needed, you can change your ticket for free, or dress for the weather.

 3. Dress in layers

 Dress warm.
 You can always take off your jacket for a picture if needed.
 You don’t want to rush through the ice castles because you are cold.

 No matter if it’s below zero or 30+ degrees outside, wear boots in the ice castle.
 It’s the easiest way to walk around, and your feet will stay much warmer.
 Remember, you’ll be walking on snow & ice the entire time it gets really cold!

 We wish we had hand warmers last year, you can get these cheap hand warmers that come with 10, or they have these rechargeable hand warmers for slightly more money.
 They are nice to have in your gloves & boots, or take them out and warm up your face.